chazlarson/sb_gd/README.md

   1. Grabs union remote name from settings

-  1. Makes sure that any remote by that name came form this script
+  1. Makes sure that any remote by that name looks like it came from this script

   1. Creates shared drives with expected file systems